 If you are experiencing more pain in one breast than the other, we recommend alternating your feeds.
 Try to limit the feeding time on the more painful breast – this can give it time to heal.

 While the last thing you feel like at this point is breastfeeding, it’s vital that you continue to do so frequently.
-The hungrier your baby is, the harder they will tug at your nipples, prolonging the healing process.
+If you are avoiding feeding because of sore nipples, you may endanger your milk supply.

 When Should I Throw In The Towel?